r3eckon/EZNet/README.md

 As you can see, there is no universal serialization in order to avoid the extra overhead.
 Besides the byte array returned by EncodeRaw(), packets must be Pack()'d with 5 bytes of header data :

-	First byte represents the CLIENT ID value.
+	First and second bytes are used to store the ushort typed LENGTH returned by GetLength() Third byte represents the CLIENT ID value.
 This is a unique client identifier used by the server to know who sent a packet.
-	Second byte represents the TYPE value.
+	Fourth byte represents the TYPE value.
 This is the value returned by GetPacketType().
 Used to correctly read packets.
-	Third byte represents the ID value.
+	Fifth byte represents the ID value.
 This is the value returned by GetID().
 Used to know which object the packet represents.
-	Finally the fourth and fifth bytes are used to store the short typed LENGTH returned by GetLength()

 The Pack() function takes in a CID value and a IPacket type parameter, which means any class implementing IPacket can be passed.
 This function returns a final byte array that is now ready to send using either TCP or UDP.
 Nothing else is added.